Harinarayanan-TR/sysveiw/README.md

 # sysveiw
 SysView is a cross-platform hybrid terminal and system utility built with Electron.
 It lets users run native OS commands, view system info, and use custom commands in a single interface.
 It offers both a Classic version without auto-updates and a modern version with OTA updates for flexibility.

-# SysView

-SysView is a cross-platform hybrid terminal and system utility built with Electron.
-It combines a command-line interface with system tools, allowing users to execute native OS commands, view system information, and use custom commands in one place.

 ---